simple1sheet/Abyss-Climb/replit.md

 Abyss Climber is a full-stack web application that gamifies rock climbing progress tracking.
 Built with a "Made in Abyss" anime theme, it allows users to log climbing sessions, track boulder problems, complete quests, and progress through different "layers" of difficulty.
 The app combines climbing data with RPG-style elements like experience points, achievements, and a whistle-based level system.

 **Current Status**: Fully functional with completely redesigned skill system using grade-based progression instead of XP.
 Features 5 organized skill categories with accordion-style UI, independent quest management with complete/discard functionality, and grade-based whistle advancement.
-All components display real user data with no placeholder content. **Latest Update**: Enhanced skill system with improved readability, fixed multi-style progression, and AI-powered quest completion analysis - skills now progress both from boulder problems and quest completions with intelligent skill development recommendations.
+All components display real user data with no placeholder content. **Latest Update**: Fully functional location finder with PositionStack API integration - users can find real climbing locations near major cities using GPS or manual search with distance calculations and Google Maps links.

 ## User Preferences